New Drivers (NI) Order

 To regain your full driving licence you must reapply for a provisional driving licence, pass the theory and practical driving tests again and claim your test pass.
 You’ll need to:

-- complete ‘Application for a driving licence’ DL1 form, available from local vehicle licensing offices or main Post Office® branches
+- complete ‘Application for a driving licence’ DL1 form, available from MOT test centres or main Post Office® branches

 - tick the 'new licence after disqualification' box in section 4